 It’s 3.5 km from Fox Lake to Lower Elk Lake campground.
 The first 15 minutes past Fox Lake is mostly on level trail.
 Then it begins a descent with lots of viewless hiking among scrawny trees.
 But, there is one particularly pretty section, about 10-15 minutes into the descent where you can glimpse Lower Elk Lake and the surrounding mountains of the Upper Elk Valley.

 When you reach the signed T-junction, head left and follow the trail 1 km to the Lower Elk Lake campground.
-You’ll have to return to this junction to continue to Upper Elk Lake, Petain Falls and the Petain Basin the following day.
+You’ll have to return to this junction to continue to do the Elk Lakes Petain Falls hike and then onto the Petain Basin the following day.

 Camping at Lower Elk Lake